-Yeast is a tiny plant-like microorganism that exists all around us - in soil, on plants and even in the air.
-It has existed for so long, it is referred to as ‘the oldest plant cultivated by man’.
+Yeast is a single-celled microorganism that is classified in the kingdom Fungi.
+These microorganisms exist all around us – in soil, on plants and even in the air.

 The main purpose of yeast is to serve as a catalyst in the process of fermentation, which is essential in the making of bread.